Kerry to visit Egypt, tensions high before Mursi trial

 Supporters and opponents of the Brotherhood, which denies any links to militants, have often clashed in the streets.

-Egypt has declared a state of emergency and imposed a night-time curfew.
+Hundreds of Islamists have been killed and the Brotherhood's leaders have been imprisoned.
+Egypt has also declared a state of emergency and imposed a night-time curfew.
 A court has outlawed the Brotherhood and ordered its assets seized.

 Nasser al-Abd, a senior security official in Egypt's second city, said the charges against the women include using force to disrupt traffic during protests, membership of an outlawed group and distributing illegal leaflets.